Archiving courses in ICON

 Opt-in Summer 2026 and Beyond

-If an instructor would like to opt-in to have the course archived starting in Summer 2026 when the process is rolled out, the course will be set to “Archive” for one year and then moved to the deletion phase.
+If an instructor would like to opt-in to have the course set to Deep Storage starting in Summer 2026 when the process is rolled out, the course will be set to Deep Storage for one year and then moved to the deletion phase.
 It will follow these stages:

 Deletion

-This follows the Archive stage outlined in the Archive Process where a course is set to Archive for one year prior to deletion.
-This follows the standard workflow of the archive process rather than creating separate timelines to be managed on the backend.
+This follows the Deep Storage stage outlined in the Archive Process where a course is set to Deep Storage for one year prior to deletion.